 - Low frustration tolerance

 - Interests in activities other than school

 - Cumulative deficits and belief in failure

 When you find out what lies at the bottom of an underachieving student, you can start solving the problem.
 Be aware that you’re not a genie: it takes time to set up a working strategy for underachieving students.
-On top of that, every student will need a different approach.
+On top of that, every student will need a individualized learning plan.

 Underachievement can be measured in many ways using a number of criteria.
 Here are some of the most known ways teachers usually use to identify underachieving students:

 First, you could let your students complete an intelligence test to see whether a student how gifted a student is